AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/client-credentials-distributed-cache/README.md

    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (6 months, 12 months or Custom) as per your security posture.
    - The generated key value will be displayed when you select the **Add** button.
 Record this value for use in a later step (it's shown only once).
+    > :warning: In production, use certificates with Azure Key Vault instead of secrets.
+See [certificate-credentials.md](../../../lib/msal-node/docs/certificate-credentials.md) and [key-vault.md](../../../lib/msal-node/docs/key-vault-managed-identity.md) for more information and examples.
 1. In the app's registration screen, select the API permissions blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.